learn-co-curriculum/dsc-regression-model-evaluation/README.md

 <img src="images/linreg_rsq.png" width="600">

 You can see that, in this plot, the baseline model always predicts the mean of $y$ **irrespective** of the value of the $x$.
-The red line, however, is our fitted regression line which makes use of $x$ values to predict the values of $y$.
+The gray line, however, is our fitted regression line which makes use of $x$ values to predict the values of $y$.
 Looking at the plot above, R-Squared simply asks the question:

->** Is our fitted regression line better than our baseline (worst) model ?**
+>**Is our fitted regression line better than our baseline model?**

 Any regression model that we fit is compared to this baseline model to understand its **goodness of fit**.
-Simply put, R-Squared just explains how good is your model when compared to the baseline model.
+Simply put, R-Squared just explains how good your model is when compared to the baseline model.
 That's about it.

-### Great, so how do you calculate R-Squared ?
+### Great, so how do you calculate R-Squared?

 The mathematical formula to calculate R-Squared for a linear regression line is in terms of **squared errors** for the fitted model and the baseline model.
 It's calculated as :